 Periphyton is the assemblage of microorganisms attached to and living upon submerged solid surfaces.
-While primarily consisting of algae, they also include bacteria, fungi, protozoa, rotifers, and other small organisms.
+Although primarily consisting of algae, they also include bacteria, fungi, protozoa, rotifers, and other small organisms.
 Periphyton are useful indicators of water quality.

 Pesticides are chemical compounds used to control undesirable organisms.
-Major categories of pesticides include insecticides, miticides, fungicides, herbipH of water is the negative logarithm of the hydrogen-ion activity.
-Solutions with pH less than 7 are termed "acidic," and solutions with a pH greater than 7 are termed "basic."
-Solutions with a pH of 7 are neutral.
-The presence and concentration of many dissolved chemical constituents found in water are, in part, influenced by the hydrogen-ion activity of water.
-Biological processes including growth, distribution of organisms, and toxicity of the water to organisms are also influenced, in part, by the hydrogen-ion activity of water.
+Major categories of pesticides include insecticides, miticides, fungicides, herbicides, and rodenticides.

+pH of water is the negative logarithm of the hydrogen-ion activity.
+Solutions with pH less than 7.0 standard units are termed "acidic," and solutions with a pH greater than 7.0 are termed "basic."
+Solutions with a pH of 7.0 are neutral.
+The presence and concentration of many dissolved chemical constituents found in water are affected, in part, by the hydrogen-ion activity of water.
+Biological processes including growth, distribution of organisms, and toxicity of the water to organisms also are affected, in part, by the hydrogen-ion activity of water.